LejoFlores/Earth-and-Environmental-Systems-Modeling/mod02/README.md

 ## 1. Introduction

-This repository contains code for Module 02 on box modeling of Earth's Dynamic Systems
+This folder contains code for Module 02 on box modeling of Earth's Dynamical Systems.